Cervical Cerclage to Prevent Preterm Delivery

 What To Expect After Surgery

 The time required for recovery depends on the type of cerclage procedure done.
-Your health professional can give you an idea of what to expect.
+Your doctor can give you an idea of what to expect.

 Antibiotics may be given after cerclage to prevent infection.